Garage Door Openers Review

 The best garage door opener is the one you install and then never have to think about again.
 After that, it fades into the background of your life, offering years and years of hassle-free service.

 Some of the best garage door openers offer special features like a backup power source or a timer that will automatically close the door behind you at a predetermined time that you set.
 While the door openers in our lineup vary in terms of power, noise and efficiency, they are all effective in the all-important task of letting you come and go with the simple push of a button, and without thinking about it.
-Here are the criteria we used to rank the best garage door openers:
+Here are the criteria we used to rank the top garage door openers:

 Safety & Security

 Most garage doors are heavy enough to cause serious injury and even death, so safety features on garage door openers are very important.
-It’s important for the opener to have the capability to automatically reverse if it detects that a stationary object is blocking the door.
+It’s important for the opener to have the capability to automatically reverse if it detects that an object is blocking the door.
 Also, you will want a door with motion sensors that detect if a child or animal is moving in or out of the garage while the door is closing.

 You might not think it could get easier than pushing a big button to open a door, but some garage door openers make things even easier by offering keyless entry and multiple remotes.
 Many garage door openers come with a keyless entry pad that mounts outside the garage door so you can gain access to the garage without the need for a remote.
 A remote is preferable for most situations, but there will be times when you need to get into the garage when you don’t have it handy, so this is a nice feature to have.

 The best garage door openers are backed by a lifetime warranty on their motor and belt or chain.
 Having a warranty provides peace of mind that you will be taken care of if your opener has a defect.
-While it’s more common for motors to come with lifetime warranties, belt and chain and parts warranties are often not that generous.
+While it’s common for motors to come with lifetime warranties, belt and chain and parts warranties are often not that generous.
 However, it’s not uncommon for parts warranties to extend several years.
 Often the warranties are limited and are subject to specific stipulations that vary and are detailed in the user manuals.
 User manuals are generally available as PDF downloads on the company’s website.
 We looked at how much coverage is provided by the garage door opener manufacturer and compared them to rank this category.

 Help & Support